samuel500/TheMemeticist/_posts/2020-04-06-end-of-education.md

 ### 1. The Necessity of Gods

 > For school to make sense, the young, their parent, and their teachers must have a god to serve, or, even better, several gods.
 If they have none, school is pointless.
 Nietzsche’s famous aphorism is relevant here: “He who has a *why* to live can bear with almost any *how*.”
 This applies as much to learning as to living.
-	<br/>To put it simply, there is no surer way to bring an end to schooling than for it to have an no end.
+	<br/>To put it simply, there is no surer way to bring an end to schooling than for it to have no end.

 > By a god to serve, I do not necessarily mean *the* God.